Harpo3/addplayedframe/README.md

 -r specify upper limit (default: 120) of random number (of days) to be generated for each tag;
    the number is subtracted from the current date, then added as a numerical date value to the tag frame
--t specify epoch or sql time as the random numerical date value (default: sql)

 Modifies tags to enable other utilities to create custom playlists using "LastPlayedDate" history.
 Tag version required is id3v2.3.